emberjs/rfcs/text/0000-new-test-waiters.md

 The new system will provide a few benefits:

-1. A new API that's _explicit_ and _straightforward_
+1. A new API that removes the existing foot guns (e.g. "Do I return `false` or `true` if I want to continue waiting?")
 1. A more robust way to gather debugging information for the test waiter
 1. Default test waiters with the ability to author your own, more complex test waiters

 # Detailed design

 Ember’s test framework has an internal concept of settledness, that is used by all of its internal helpers.
 Settledness can be defined as **_all known active async operations have completed, and there’s no outstanding work to be done_**.
-This is codified in the [settled](https://github.com/emberjs/ember-test-helpers/blob/master/addon-test-support/@ember/test-helpers/settled.ts#L158) helper.
+This is codified in the [settled](https://github.com/emberjs/ember-test-helpers/blob/master/API.md#settled) helper.

 The settled helper, as noted, wires itself up to known asynchronous behaviors.
 Those include whether there

 - is an active runloop (more on the runloop)
 - are any pending timers within the runloop (run.later, run.debounce, run.throttle)
 - are any pending test waiters (more on waiters later!)
-- are any pending AJAX requests
+- are any pending `jQuery.ajax` requests
 - are any pending route transitions.

 The settled check returns a Promise that is fulfilled when all of the above behaviors return `false`, indicating all async for each behavior is completed.
 These cover a vast number of async behaviors that are typical in our applications.